nguyenhoangminh31082003/CS427_Midterm_Project/README.md

 - 21125054 - Trần Kim Phát
 - 21125055 - Huỳnh Hữu Phúc

-## The brief introduction of games, application
+## The brief introduction of the game

+Knight Destiny is an RPG game with puzzle-solving elements and a thrilling plotline.
+During 30 minutes of the game times, the player will explore many levels of the abandoned castle, while trying to figure out what was going on in the past.

 ## Unity version